mowal/Imputation_Paper/Code/README.md

 The chemical standardisation and subsequent aggregation of duplicate SMILES is done in [Ames_standardisation_aggregation.py](Ames_standardisation_aggregation.py) and [Tox21_standardisation_aggregation.py](Tox21_standardisation_aggregation.py).

-The generation of train-test splits is done in [Ames_splitting.py](Ames_splitting.py).
+The generation of train-test splits is done in [Ames_splitting.py](Ames_splitting.py) and [Toxcast_splitting.py](Toxcast_splitting.py).

 The training of the machine learning models can be found in the model.py files (e.g. [XGB_model.py](XGB_model.py)) for the example of the Ames dataset and assay-based splits.
 The scripts can be easily adapted for the Tox21 dataset and/or compound-based splits by inserting the resepective train/test files.
+An example of how the GHOST approach is used in given in [XGB_model_GHOST_Toxcast.py](XGB_model_GHOST_Toxcast.py).
+The code of the GHOST package can be found in the [repository](https://github.com/rinikerlab/GHOST).

 The analysis on the role of chemical similarity in imputation models was done using the script [imputation_chemical_similarity.py](imputation_chemical_similarity).
 Note that the Tanimoto similarity matrices are not stored in this repository due to their size.
 They can be generated using the script [compute_Tanimoto_similarity.py](compute_Tanimoto_similarity.py).